Gnocchi with sage and tomato sauce

 How do you make this?

-Steam the potatoes with a pinch of salt on top.
+Steam the potatoes with a pinch of salt on them.
 Meanwhile, weigh the flour and break the eggs, clean your work surface and make space.

-When you start to press, it is important that your potatoes are warm during the ‘mixing process’.
+Once you start pressing, it is important that your potatoes are warm during the 'mixing process'.
 Press the potatoes onto your work surface and make a small well.
-Add the flour and yolks all at once, and with a scraper, mix everything well together.
-At first, it is dry and crumbly, but keep going and scrape everything back together on your work surface and keep mixing.
+Add the flour and yolks all at once, using a scraper to mix everything well together.
+At first, it will be dry and crumbly, but keep going and scrape everything back together on your work surface and keep mixing.
 Once a ball forms, start kneading by hand until you have a homogeneous mass.
-Dust with semolina, cut in half and make long sausages, then cut into pieces of 2-3 cm.
+Dust with semolina, cut in half and make long sausages, cut into pieces of 2-3 cm.

-Cook in a large pot of water and salt for 3 to 4 minutes; when they float, they are ready.
+Cook in a large pot of water and salt for 3 to 4 minutes; when they float to the top, they are ready.
 Stir for another minute while cooking, then turn off the heat.

 Social